Capital punishment in Rwanda

 Capital punishment is no longer a legal punishment in Rwanda.
-The death penalty was abolished in Rwanda in 2007.
+The death penalty was abolished in the country in 2007.

 Pre-genocide capital punishment

 Prior to the Rwandan genocide, the final death sentences in Rwanda were carried out in 1982.
 Reportedly, 43 "common" prisoners were executed in September 1982, the last time non-political prisoners would be executed in Rwanda.
 Until Rwanda's final executions in 1998, the United Nations considered Rwanda to be de facto abolitionist - retentionist in law but abolitionist in practice - because although they retained the death penalty, they did not use it often; in addition, in 1992, the then-president of Rwanda issued a series of death sentence commutations.

 Final executions

-Rwanda's final executions took place on 24 April 1998, when 22 people convicted of their involvement in the Rwandan genocide were publicly executed by firing squad, including politician Froduald Karamira.
+Rwanda's final executions took place on 24 April 1998, when 22 people convicted of involvement in the Rwandan genocide were publicly executed by firing squad, including politician Froduald Karamira.
 Four of the executions, including that of Karamira, took place in the capital city of Kigali; the other 18 took place in other locations across the country.
 Karamira, Silas Munyagishali, Elie Nhimiyimana, and Virginie Mukankusi were executed in Kigali; Deogratias Bizimana, Egide Gatanazi, Maximilien Habimana, and William Libanje were executed in Kibungo; Faustin Niyonzima, Jean Habimana, Ignace Nsengiyuma, Augustin Ngendahayo, and Venuste Niyonzima were executed in Gikongoro; Gabriel Wachawaseme, Nekisolom Hatizange, Anatase Muhunawange, Segeree Mugiraga, and Pyani Nahayo were executed in Nyamata; François Bizumutima, Methusalem Bakizande, Augustin Karekezi, and Abdou Nsengiyumva were executed in Murambi.
 Less than a month after the executions, 2,000 genocide suspects confessed to avoid possible death sentences themselves.

 Originally, tribunals that took place between late 1996 and early 1998 sentenced over 130 people to death for their involvement in perpetrating the Rwandan genocide.
 Of those, 33 people involved were scheduled for execution on 24 April in Kigali, but for an unknown reason, only 22 of the executions were carried out.
-Some of those executed did not have defense attorneys, and several prospective defense witnesses were intimidated out of testifying.
-Public sentiment was in favor of the executions; however, human rights organizations condemned the executions.
+Some of those executed did not have defence attorneys, and several prospective defence witnesses were intimidated out of testifying.
+Public sentiment was in favour of the executions; however, human rights organizations condemned the executions.